 If you have come to the heart-sinking realization you need to replace a whole set of peeling and unsafe Teflon pans, you are not alone.
 Here are the only non-toxic cookware sets I recommend.
 They will stand the test of time.

-In my opinion, this is the most practical cookware set you can invest in.
-It has my favorite stainless steel fry pan, as well as a ceramic alternative for more delicate tasks – a dream duo.
+If I could invest in my cookware collection again, I would pick this without a doubt.
+It has my favorite stainless steel fry pan, as well as the ceramic alternative for more sticky, delicate ingredients – a dream duo.
 The stock pot is immensely useful, and the small saucepan will stand you in good stead for years to come.
 Of course, it's all non-toxic and highly durable.

 If you're looking for non-toxic cookware that doubles as a statement piece, choose Le Creuset.
 This three-piece set is available in some really gorgeous colors and includes their famous Dutch oven, which is a real kitchen workhorse.
 I don't know what I'd do without mine.